ldebruijn/graphql-protect/docs/block_field_suggestions.md

 ## Configuration

-You can configure `go-graphql-armor` to remove field suggestions from your API.
+You can configure `graphql-protect` to remove field suggestions from your API.

 ```yaml
 block_field_suggestions: